pariskol/sqlbrowserfx/README.md

 ### Build standalone app

 Run build.sh script, this will generate all files needed in 'dist' folder.
-Run sql-browser.exe for Windows, or run sqlbrowser.sh for Linux.
+Run SqlBrowserFX.exe for Windows, or run sqlbrowserfx.sh for Linux.

 ## Awesome projects used